gitmachtl/cardano-node/doc/reference/building-and-signing-tx.md

 * Output - determine where the funds go to.
 An output is given by a payment address and an amount.
 A transaction can have multiple outputs.
 * Payment address - an address that can receive payments, This is the only type of addresses that can be specified in a transaction output.
 * Payment and stake key pairs - sets of files containing a public verification key and a private signing key.
+* Invalid-before - The slot that the transaction is valid from.
+This can only be specified in the Allegra era and onwards.
-* Time-to-live (TTL) - represents a slot, or deadline by which a transaction must be submitted.
-The TTL is an absolute slot number, rather than a relative one, which means that the --ttl value should be greater than the current slot number.
-A transaction becomes invalid once its ttl expires.
+* Invalid-hereafter - represents a slot, or deadline by which a transaction must be submitted.
+This is an absolute slot number, rather than a relative one, which means that the --invalid-hereafter value should be greater than the current slot number.
+A transaction becomes invalid at the invalid-hereafter slot.
+* Era - Transactions can differ between the eras (e.g have new features such as multi-assets) so we must specify the era we are currently in.

-To create a transaction we need to follow this process:
+To create a transaction in the shelley era we need to follow this process:

 * Get the protocol parameters
 * Draft the transaction
 * Calculate the fee
-* Define the time-to-live (TTL) for the transaction
+* Define the validity interval for the transaction
 * Build the transaction
 * Sign the transaction
 * Submit the transaction